remarvin/simple-calendar/README.md

 ### Styling
 Styling is up to you!
 The calendar HTML includes classes for the `month` display, `year` display, and `day` display numbers for easier styling.

-### Demo
-Download the repository and view the index.html file to see an example.